Obstacles Facing Homeless People

 10km run for Homeless Oxfordshire

-This year marked ten years since I started with Homeless Oxfordshire (HOx) and to commemorate that I am doing a sponsored run called Wolf Run which involves running 10 kilometres through 30 obstacles including rivers, mud, tyres, and fences.
+This year marked ten years since I started with Homeless Oxfordshire (HOx) and to commemorate that I did a sponsored run called Wolf Run which involved running 10 kilometres through 30 obstacles including rivers, mud, tyres, and fences.

 The below image is from the Behind Their Eyes Arts Exhibition

-All the pieces were made by clients using Homeless Oxfordshire’s services and in this piece collage is used to express a client’s recovery
+All the pieces were made by clients using Homeless Oxfordshire’s services and here collage is used to express a client’s recovery from substances

 Art from a person with lived experience of homelessness